tildetown/rodo/README.md

 ## Displaying your list

-Displaying your list will allow you to view items you have added to your list.
+Displaying your list will allow you to view the items you have added to your list.
 You will notice numbers beside the items in your list.

 **Note**: These numbers are useful references for when you want to remove items from your list.
 For